khaney64/RiteAidWatcher/README.md

 - White

 ## Qualification and rules
-These two are important in getting past the qualifier page, and the rules seems to change every so often.
+Occupation, Condtion and Age are critical in getting past the qualifier page, and the rules seems to change every so often.
 As I write this RiteAid is only qualifying teachers in PA.

 The rules are defined [here](https://www.riteaid.com/content/dam/riteaid-web/covid-19/rule-engine.json) and the code will dump out any rules it finds for the given StateCode.
 If you're having trouble getting past the qualifier page, you are likely running up against the rules.